Frequently Asked Questions

 Is singing or drama experience essential?

 It is not essential for applicants to have had formal training in these areas.
 Candidates who have selected Music Theatre on their application will be required to sing in both the primary and recall auditions.
 Singing is also required for the Jazz Dance recall.
-The purpose of this assessment is to determine whether the candidate has the potential to sing and act and that there are no problems with the vocal chords.
+The purpose of this assessment is to determine whether the candidate has the potential to sing and act and that there are no vocal problems.

 For applicants applying for the BA (Hons) Theatre Dance degree programme A-level Dance is desirable but not essential.
-Applicants under 21 years old must have obtained a minimum of two A-level passes*, plus three different GCSE passes of grade C or higher (or equivalent qualifications) including GCSE English Language, and have accumulated 96 UCAS points.
+Applicants under 21 years old must have obtained a minimum of two A-level passes*, plus three different GCSE passes of grade 4 or higher (Grade C if awarded prior to 2017) including GCSE English Language (or equivalent qualifications), and have accumulated 96 UCAS points.

 How many hours of academic lectures do students get each week?

-Students on the BA Hons degree receive 6 contact hours per week.
-This includes anatomy, dance & theatre history, dance theory & criticism and music.
+Students on the BA Honours Theatre Dance degree programme receive 5 contact hours per week.
+This includes dance science, dance & theatre history and dance theory & analysis.

 How do students with varying levels ability in different disciplines cope?